 - Chicken Noodle Soup: The best part about doing anything with noodles in the IP is that you don't have to cook the noodles first, which makes for less mess in the kitchen!

-- Amazing 7 Minute Mac & Cheese: Just what the kids want when coming in from making snowmen and having a snowball fight.
+- Amazing 7 Minute Mac & Cheese: Just what the kids want when coming in from the cold.